Toucan: Diet

 Toucans are primarily frugivorous (fruit eating), but are opportunistically omnivorous and will take prey such as insects, smaller birds, and small lizards.
 Captive toucans have been reported to hunt insects actively in their cages, and it is possible to keep toucans on an insect-only diet.
 They also plunder nests of smaller birds, taking eggs and nestlings.
 This probably provides a crucial addition of protein to their diet.
 Certainly, apart from being systematically predatory as well as frugivorous, like many omnivorous birds, they particularly prefer animal food for feeding their chicks.
 However, in their range, toucans are the dominant frugivores, and as such, play an extremely important ecological role as vectors for seed dispersal of fruiting trees.

 Breeding behaviour

 Toucans nest in cavities in trees, and the presence of suitable trees is a habitat prerequisite for toucans.
-For the most part toucans don't excavate nesting cavities, although some green toucanets do.
+For the most part toucans do not excavate nesting cavities, although some green toucanets do.